dushantchavhan/Employee-Management-Data-Analysis-SQL/README.md

-# Employ ee Data Analysis using SQL
+# Employee Data Analysis using SQL

 ## 📌 Project Overview
 This project focuses on analyzing employee data using SQL to extract